Does the Prime Minister have the last say?

 Thanks for your question, Sylvia.

-Although the Prime Minister has a very important and high-profile position, only sometimes do they have the last say.
-It really depends upon where and in what capacity the Prime Minister is speaking.
+Although the Prime Minister has a very important and high-profile position, they only sometimes have the last say.

 As the leader of the Australian Government, the Prime Minister will have the last say in: